inspirehep/author.xml/README.md

  - Accurate author information and attribution of credit

 The author.xml file, with all authors identified by an INSPIRE ID or ORCID number, will be used by publishers such as the APS in producing their journal articles.
 It will also be used by other database providers covering the scientific literature.
 Providing accurate information about the authors will result in more accurate publication lists and citation counts in addition to comprehensive search results.

- - Automatic generation

-Given the XML file, an auto-generation process using xslt (stands for Extensible Stylesheet Language Transformations) can be used to generate the author list for the paper in the desired LaTeX format.

 <a name="knowterms"></a>
 ### Which XML terms should I know before starting?